 If you’re wondering why I chose the Loaded Poke for this review, it’s simply because I love this little guy.
-Defined by its creators as an “urban explorer”, it’s designed to be an agile and lightweight all-round city cruiser.
+Defined by its creators as an “urban explorer”, it’s designed to be an agile and lightweight all-around city cruiser.

 The Loaded Poke (pronounced “poke-eh”) is a great board for cruising in tight city areas.
 At about the size of a street skateboard, it’s very lightweight and easy to carry around in a backpack.
-The wide, rockered deck makes it low enough to push travel on, and the mild concave and wheel flares gives your feet good grip for carving and slashing.
-A stiff-ish deck and large kicktail and nose make it apt for freestyle tricks, bowl riding, and some quick sliding.
+The wide, rockered deck makes it low enough to push travel on, and the mild concave and wheel flares offer good grip for carving and slashing.
+A stiff-ish deck and large kicks make it apt for freestyle tricks, bowl riding, and quick slides.
 With the right setup, this board can be astonishingly pumpable and surfy.

-Let’s dig in deeper and examine what makes the Poke such a special cruiser – click here to see the Poke’s page on Loaded’s website.
+Now let’s dig in deeper and examine what makes the Poke such a special cruiser.

 Loaded Poke shape and design